k4yt3x/scutum/README.md

 # SCUTUM Firewall

-Current Version: 2.4.2
+Current Version: 2.4.3

 #### Current Version Changelog:
+1. Addded option to choose whether to delete the installer file after installation
+2. Fixed arptables detection errors on some Linux distributions
+3. Fixed some bugs that is unnoticeable :D

+#### Recent Changes:
 1. Added installation wizard for avalon framework when not installed. supports 3 methods of automatic installation

-#### Recent Changes:
-1. Added arptables detection and installation wizard
+2. Added arptables detection and installation wizard
-2. Added enable / disable / start option
+3. Added enable / disable / start option

 <br>
 <p align="center">